KostromDan/Simple-Snowy-Fix/README.md

 ## Features

-In vanilla snow rarely won't generate on the leaves of trees.
+In vanilla snow quite common won't generate on the leaves of trees.
 It's because of a Vanilla bug [MC-119599](https://bugs.mojang.com/browse/MC/issues/MC-119599), If the main part of the tree is in one chunk, but some leaves are in another, snow won't generate on them.

 This very simple mod fixes this issue.
 No dependencies, no config, just drop it in and it works.

 It works out of the box with worldgen mods that add new snowy biomes as well.

+## Improve your Snow Generation

 If you want a more perfect snow experience, I suggest also using these mods: